JacquesLucke/animation_nodes_manual/content/documentation/nodes/mesh/triangulate_mesh/index.md

 ## Options

-- *Use Advanced Method* - This option allows to use *Ear Clip* method for triangultion.
+- *Use Advanced Method* - This option allows to use *Ear Clip* method for triangulation.
 The *Ear Clip* gives better triangulation of concave polygons.

 ## Inputs